Boundedness in families with applications to arithmetic hyperbolicity: Introduction

 We can also prove the conjecture for groupless projective surfaces which admit a non-constant map to some abelian variety.
 In particular, the conjecture holds if $X$ is a groupless projective normal surface with non-zero irregularity $q(X) := \mathrm{h}^1(X,\mathcal{O}_X)$. \begin{theorem} Let $X$ be a projective groupless surface over $k$.
 If $X$ admits a non-constant map to some abelian variety over $k$, then $X$ is mildly bounded over $k$. \end{theorem}

-Our next result is also in accordance with Conjecture \ref{conj:new}.
-To motivate this result, recall that, if $X\to S$ is a projective morphism of noetherian schemes over $\QQ$, the set of $s$ in $S$ such that $X_{\overline{k(s)}}$ has no rational curve is Zariski-countable open in $S$ (see for instance \cite{Debarrebook1}).
-Conjecture \ref{conj:new} predicts that these two loci are in fact equal, and our next result verifies that the locus of $s$ in $S$ with $X_s$ mildly bounded is Zariski-countable open.
+Recall that, if $X\to S$ is a projective morphism of noetherian schemes over $\QQ$, the set of $s$ in $S$ such that $X_{\overline{k(s)}}$ has no rational curve is Zariski-countable open in $S$ (see for instance \cite{Debarrebook1}).
+Our next result verifies that the locus of $s$ in $S$ with $X_s$ mildly bounded is Zariski-countable open.
+In light of the preceding statement about rational curves, this result is in accordance with Conjecture \ref{conj:new}.

 \begin{theorem} Let $S$ be a noetherian scheme over $\QQ$ and let $X\to S$ be a projective morphism.
 Then the set of $s$ in $S$ such that $X_s $ is mildly bounded over $k(s)$ is Zariski-countable open in $S$. \end{theorem}